C5T/Current/Karl/README.md

   A random, unique, identifier of a running service.
 Regenerated on each binary run, changes with restart.

 * **Claire status**
-  A common denominator status report, containing the binary info, generic runtime ifo, and, if the service has completed initialization and informed Claire aboutit, the runtime info for this service.
+  A common denominator status report, containing the binary info, generic runtime info, and, if the service has completed initialization and informed Claire about it, the runtime info for this service.

 * **Claire beacon**
   A scoped object, during the lifetime of which Claire periodically sends its status upwards to Karl.
 The default beacon keepalive frequency is 20 seconds (in Claire; and the default unhealthy interval in Karl is 45 seconds, twice this plus five seconds).